pedroceciliocn/pedroissoai/content/pt/post/2021-09-04-rufus-como-usar/index.pt.md

 lastmod: '2021-09-04T17:31:00-03:00'
 featured: no
 image:
+  placement: 1
-  caption: ''
+  caption: ""
-  focal_point: ''
+  focal_point: "Center"
-  preview_only: no
+  preview_only: true
+  alt_text: An optional description of the image for screen readers.
 projects: []

 ---
 ### **Tutorial**
 #### **1. Baixe o Windows 10:**